melanielogan74/sandbox/frontend_mentor/qr-code-component-main/README-template.md

 **Note: Delete this note and update the table of contents based on what sections you keep.**

 ## Overview
+This challenge uses HTML and CSS to build a QR code component that looks as closely to the example design as possible.
 ### Screenshot

 ![](./screenshot.jpg)